 Carolyn Anderson is Co-Chair of the firm’s Public Client & AG practice and leads the firm’s Securities & Financial Fraud practice groups.
 Carolyn has successfully represented small investors, institutional clients, and states in individual and nationwide consumer fraud, securities fraud, ERISA, and antitrust actions.
 She has served in a leadership role in obtaining numerous significant awards in both individual actions and multi-state actions.
 Carolyn has also successfully represented clients in individual and nation-wide litigation related to injuries from defective medical devices and pharmaceutical drugs.

 Ongoing litigation highlights

-- In the opioids litigation, Carolyn represents the State of Indiana and the State of Vermont in their opioid investigations and litigation related to pharmaceutical manufacturers, drug distributors, and pharmacies for their roles in the ongoing opioid crisis.
+- In the opioids litigation, Carolyn represents the states of Indiana and Vermont in their investigation of and litigation against entities responsible for the deceptive marketing and sale of opioids.

 - Member of the Lead Counsel Committee in nationwide litigation involving CenturyLink customers alleging they were overcharged and billed for services they didn’t request or authorize.

 - Class and Derivative Counsel on behalf of investors in the Morgan Keegan Open End Mutual Funds litigation.
 Involved in briefing, strategy, experts, discovery, and settlement: $125 million settlement reached after eight years of litigation, including resolution of claims against the auditor.

 - Co-leading the legal team representing the State of New Mexico in its litigation against Visa and MasterCard, working with and reporting to the State in directing case strategy, working with experts, and serving as primary mediation counsel.

 - Co-Lead Counsel and trial team member representing the City of Farmington Hills pension fund in its litigation relating to Wells Fargo’s securities lending program: $62.5 million settlement reached two days prior to trial was set to begin.

 - Interim Co-Lead Counsel in an action pending in the District of Minnesota against fiduciaries of U.S. Bancorp Pension Plan for violations of ERISA.